Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The certificate guarantees the identity of a Peer.

-FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.2.1.6](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.6) which are listed below
+FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.2.1.6] which are listed below

 - SerialNumber: A unique identifier which serves as the Peers identity in the FSC Group.
 This value is used in combination with a Service name to route request to the correct Service.
 - CommonName: This should correspond to the Fully Qualified Domain Name (FQDN) of an Contract Manager, Inway or Outway.
 For an Outway this FQDN does not have to be resolvable.
-- Subject Alternative Name[@!RFC5280, section 4.2.1.6](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.6): This should contain to the Fully Qualified Domain Names (FQDN) of an Contract Manager, Inway or Outway.
+- Subject Alternative Name [@!RFC5280, section 4.2.1.6]: This should contain to the Fully Qualified Domain Names (FQDN) of an Contract Manager, Inway or Outway.
 For an Outway this FQDN does not have to be resolvable.

 ### gRPC error handling